UKCloud/documentation/articles/portal/ptl-how-manage-my-calls.md

 - For information about raising support tickets for incidents and service requests, see [*How to use My Calls in the UKCloud Portal*](ptl-how-use-my-calls.md)

-- For more information about the UKCloud support process, see [*How to raise and escalate incidents and service requests*](ptl-ref-raise-escalate-service-request.md)
+- For more information about the UKCloud support process, see [*Raising and escalating support tickets with customer support*](ptl-ref-raise-escalate-service-request.md)

 - For information about what else you can do in the UKCloud Portal, see the [*Getting Started Guide for the UKCloud Portal*](ptl-gs.md)